Oracle Licensing

 Managing PeopleSoft and Siebel has analogous challenges:

 PeopleSoft licenses are often tied to employee counts โ€“ if your company grows from 1000 to 1200 employees, and you licensed PeopleSoft HR for 1000, youโ€™re now 200 over unless you true up.
-Siebel might be licensed by named sales reps or call center agents; if you create more user accounts than licensed, youโ€™re in violation.

-None of these applications will stop you from adding users or functionality beyond your license โ€“ itโ€™s all on the honor system and post-use auditing.
 For example, โ€œa regional bank licensed 1000 self-service and 200 professional EBS users, but had 1200 employees using self-service functions,โ€ thus exceeding their entitlement without any in-app warning.
-For customers, Oracle audits generally happen every 3-4 years, so compliance gaps can quietly grow if not monitored continuously.

 Recommendations (EBS, Siebel, PeopleSoft)

 • Segregate license types: If your application offers different user license tiers (e.g., Self-Service vs Professional in EBS), carefully control what each user can do.
 Do not give Self-Service users access to functions reserved for full users.
-Use the provided licensing guide for each app to understand what each license type covers, and audit your configurations against that.
+Use the provided licensing guide for each app to understand what each license type covers, and then audit your configurations against it.
 This can prevent accidental โ€œlicense creepโ€, where a cheaper license is used inappropriately.

-• Prepare for audits proactively: Conduct your internal audits using Oracleโ€™s tools.
-Oracle often provides LMS query scripts โ€“ you can request or find them via Oracleโ€™s support โ€“ to check your usage.
+• Prepare for audits proactively by conducting internal audits using Oracleโ€™s tools.
+Oracle often provides LMS query scripts, which you can request or find via Oracleโ€™s support, to check your usage.
 Running them internally (or using third-party license management tools) can flag issues early.
 For example, you can extract all user accounts, confirm they donโ€™t exceed purchased numbers, or list all installed modules.
 If you find discrepancies, address them (perhaps by purchasing additional licenses or reducing usage) before Oracleโ€™s official audit.
 Maintaining evidence (logs of user counts, records of deactivated accounts, etc.) will also help during an audit defense to show your diligence.

 Read Oracle Licensing FAQ: EBS, Siebel, JD Edwards, and Primavera.